iotaledger/bee-rfcs/text/0030-protocol-messages.md

 pub(crate) struct Tlv {}

 impl Tlv {
-    /// Deserializes a TLV header and a bytes buffer into a message.
+    /// Deserializes a TLV header and a byte buffer into a message.
     /// * The advertised message type should match the required message type.
     /// * The advertised message length should match the buffer length.
     /// * The buffer length should be within the allowed size range of the required message type.